kontena/kontena/docs/using-kontena/applications.md

 # Applications

-Any kind of applications can be easily deployed to Kontena using the Kontena `app` commands.
-With these commands, you can use Kontena like many of the popular PaaS platforms.
-One of the most interesting features is the ability to import projects from some of the most famous PaaS platforms.
+Any kind of application can be easily deployed to Kontena using the Kontena `app` commands.
+With these commands, you can use Kontena like any regular PaaS platform.
+One of the most interesting features of Kontena is the ability to import projects from other common PaaS platforms.

 Kontena app commands include: